Buying to let? Read this first

 In summary, if you are prepared to juggle many plates and keep your eye on all the factors relating to landlord mortgages, all the signals are that your buy-to-let enterprise in this area will be a success.
 And with that I will say thank you very much for reading this and good luck.

-Gemma Heath, Kings Estate Agents – 17 years estate agency experience, so if you need advice please do not hesitate to contact me.
+Gemma Heath, Kings Estates – 17 years estate agency experience, so if you need advice please do not hesitate to contact me.